NeetBux-Hash/Tumbler.CameraUpgrades/README.md

 ### Input Settings:
 - **Scroll to Zoom**
    Enables zooming with the mouse scroll wheel.
 However, this will swap the up/down and left/right controls, which may affect your photo menu navigation.
-Depending on your layout, **Z/W** and **X** keys will be used to go up or down instead.
+Depending on your keyboard layout and default button bindings, **Z/W** and **X** keys will be used to go up or down instead.
+A fix for this is to come.

 ---

 ### Group Selections:

 #### Prime Set Button (For Suspect Tagging):
-This group lets you customize the **Prime Tag** button, which defaults to **Crouch (C)**.
+This group lets you customize the **Prime Tag** button, which by default is set to **Crouch (C)**.

 - **Off**
    Leaves the **Crouch (C)** button as the **Prime Set** button.

 - **Switch to A/Q**
-   Changes the **Prime Tag** action to the **Melee button (A/Q)**, depending on your layout.
+   Changes the **Prime Tag** action to the **Melee button (A/Q)**, depending on your keyboard layout.
 This prevents accidental suspect tagging while crouching.

 - **Switch to E**
    Maps the **Prime Tag** function to the **Use button (E)** for easier access near the movement keys.